Your Loving Arms: Critical reception

 "Your Loving Arms" received favorable reviews from music critics.
 AllMusic editor John Bush described it as a "magical" electro-pop track.
-On the 1994 release, Larry Flick from Billboard declared it "a spirited foray into trancecarpeted hi-NRG territory.
+On the 1994 release, Larry Flick from Billboard magazine declared it "a spirited foray into trancecarpeted hi-NRG territory.
 Her distinctively creamy voice has seldom sounded so strong and worldly, giving the song's romantic prose a decidedly dark and anxious edge."
 In 1995, he added it as "an NRGetic dance number that makes excellent use of her milky soprano range.
 Her torchy style makes an intriguing contrast with the Grid's cool and rigid groove production."
 He also called it "deliciously dramatic".
 Dave Sholin from the Gavin Report remarked that "there's something in Billie Ray's voice that is simply magnetic.
 This one-time member of London's Electribe 101 releases a lot of electricity on her own as proven by one super hot dance track."
 Ross Jones from The Guardian complimented the singer as the "owner of this era's most haunting voice".
 He wrote, "At first, this high-octane disco spinner doesn't seem like the best place for her Marlene-meets-Aretha tones, but listen closely and try imagining anyone else caressing it so lovingly, with such unassailable cool."
 On the re-release, he called it a "glowing piece of dancefloor TNT".
-Another editor, Sam Wollaston noted the "upbeat handbag house on the blissful dancefloor anthem".
+Another The Guardian editor, Sam Wollaston, noted the "upbeat handbag house on the blissful dancefloor anthem".

-John Hamilton from Idolator described it as "fiery" and "a predestined club classic, a pulsating techno torch song in which Martin sasses, vamps, and pleads over ominous rising chords and a frantic tambourine-inflected beat."
 Howard Cohen from Knight Ridder said that "an instantly memorable hook, retro-disco beat and warm, inviting vocals make this the most musical dance offering 1995 has offered so far."

 In his weekly UK chart commentary, James Masterton commented, "Her first solo hit is more of what she has become known for, a haunting, slinky piece of dance music that is so good as to be utterly uncommercial."
+Mixmag said, "A wonderful song, beautifully sung.
+Welcome back, Billie!"
 Pan-European magazine Music & Media wrote, "Is there such a thing as adult-orientated pop dance?
 If there isn't yet, then it is debuting right here thanks to a lady who looks like Marianne Faithfull's twin sister with the voice of Carly Simon."
-James Hamilton from Music Weeks RM Dance Update deemed it "mournful" and "husky".
+James Hamilton from Music Weeks RM Dance Update deemed it "mournful" and "husky" in his weekly dance column.
+Dele Fadele from NME felt the former Electribe 101 diva reappears "world-weary and tinged with regret, yet somehow inexplicably optimistic."
+He added that Martin "still has that soulful voice that envelops any speaker system in warmth and is still given to displays of honest emotion in an age of irony.
+The stuttering sequencers and sub bass somehow manage to add other layers of catchiness to this — almost — Hi-NRG track and you just want to hear more of that old moody stuff."
 Barry Walters from Spin stated that it "was the pop song with underground credibility, one that everyone could agree had something special.
 Martin's lyrics speak of profound joy and pain, the melody soars through consciousness like a caress, and the vocal sets itself apart from the wailing of generic gut-busting divas."